Dear Uncle Achiever and Auntie Believer,

 I have to say this kind of thinking is pretty goddamn tiresome.
 The ideas of impending doom, as if something is on its way; as if something awful is about to happen, something painful, something tragic is about to happen, this is enough to tighten the chest to the point where it’s like you can’t even breathe.

-We all know that these thoughts are irrational and as unreal as this may seem, the mind believes that this is real.
+We all know that these thoughts are irrational.
+As unreal as this may seem, the mind believes that this is real.
 The mind thinks that all of this is about to happen.
-And why wouldn’t the mind think this way?
+Why wouldn’t the mind think this way?

 We’ve fed the demon way too much protein and we starved the angels in our heart by giving them the leftovers of grizzle and fat.

 It can be hard to settle our own nerves.
 I know there are people who say that if we change our thinking then we can change our feelings.
 If we change our behavior we can change the way we think and the way we feel.

 I know there are therapists who help with this and I know that there are trained professionals in the world.
 I know they are readily available – so long as you can pay them, of course.
 But still, the ideas and the hopes or the belief in recovery seems unbelievable to me.

 I suppose this is what I miss the most about both of you.
 I suppose your voices were a means of support to me.
 Not just because you were kind or because you always knew what to say.